 Kathryn Tappen serves as co-host of NBC Sports Group’s coverage of the NHL, including NHL Live and NHL Overtime.
 In addition, Tappen works as a reporter for NBC Sports Group’s coverage of Notre Dame Football, Football Night in America, the Summer and Winter Olympics, and more.
-She also served as a reporter for NBC Sports’ coverage from Super Bowl XLIX, the most-watched program in U.S. television history.
+She has also served as a reporter for NBC Sports’ coverage of Super Bowl LII and Super Bowl XLIX.

-In 2014, Tappen was honored with the “Woman of Inspiration” award by the Boston, Mass. chapter of WISE, for her values of leadership and mentorship in paving the way for women in the sports industry.
+In 2014, Tappen was honored with the “Woman of Inspiration” award by the Boston, Mass., chapter of WISE for her values of leadership and mentorship in paving the way for women in the sports industry.
 Tappen also earned an Associated Press award in 2006 for her sports feature “Swim Meet.”
-Her sports feature reporting has also been nominated for two Boston/New England Emmy Awards by the National Academy of Television Arts and Sciences
+In her three years with NBC Sports Group, NHL Live has twice been nominated for a Sports Emmy.
+In addition, her sports feature reporting has also been nominated for two Boston/New England Emmy Awards by the National Academy of Television Arts and Sciences.

 Tappen grew up in Morristown, N.J., and prior to her broadcasting career, she was an Academic-All American at Rutgers University (N.J.), where she was a member of the track and field and cross country team.
 During her career as a Scarlet Knight, she was a Big East Academic All-Star and the former record holder in the women’s 3000-meter steeplechase.

-In addition to her work on air, Tappen is also involved in the MARSOC Foundation, which provides benevolent support to active duty and medically retired U.S. Marine Corp. personnel and their families who lost their lives in service to our nation.
+In addition to her work on air, Tappen is also involved in the Marine Raider Foundation, which provides benevolent support to active duty and medically retired U.S. Marine Corp. personnel and their families who lost their lives in service to our nation.